DataDog/documentation/content/en/tracing/llm_observability/sdk.md

 `name`
 : optional - _string_
 <br/>The name of the operation.
-If not provided, `name` will be set to the name of the traced function.
+If not provided, `name` is set to the name of the traced function.

 `model_provider`
 : optional - _string_ - **default**: `"custom"`